 Gabourey Sidibe's directorial debut, The Tale Of Four, resonates as a poignant call-to-action for the Black Lives Matter generation.
-Created as part of Refinery29's Shatterbox Anthology, Sidibe's film draws inspiration from Nina Simone's haunting 1966 song, Four Women, to boldly spotlight the often-unheard voices of the Black community — the harrowing realities of stories touched by domestic violence, police brutality, and the specter of mass incarceration.
+Created as part of Refinery29's Shatterbox Anthology, Sidibe's film draws inspiration from Nina Simone's haunting 1966 song, Four Women, to boldly spotlight the often-unheard voices of the black community — the harrowing realities of stories touched by domestic violence, police brutality, and the spectre of mass incarceration.

-Sidibe, who rose to worldwide fame after her Oscar-nominated performance in 2009's Precious, is no stranger to bringing the struggles of marginalized women to center stage.
+Sidibe, who rose to worldwide fame after her Oscar-nominated performance in 2009's Precious, is no stranger to bringing the struggles of marginalised women to centre stage.
 The Tale Of Four, which premiered to rave reviews this past June at the Nantucket Film Festival and features Sidibe's Empire co-star, Jussie Smollett, doesn't shy away from capturing the power or the pain of the continued struggle for equality.

-An unflinching look at the everyday trauma endured by people of color in this country, The Tale Of Four feels as heartbreakingly familiar as it is enduringly relevant.
-Catch the inspiring trailer above, and don't miss the full feature, which will premiere here at Refinery29, on October 24.
+An unflinching look at the everyday trauma endured by people of colour in America, The Tale Of Four feels as heartbreakingly familiar as it is enduringly relevant.
+Catch the inspiring trailer above, and don't miss the full feature, which will premiere here at Refinery29, on 24th October.

 Refinery29 is thrilled to be showing this Shatterbox Anthology film.
 Just 7% of 2016's top films were directed by women.
 Refinery29 wants to change this by giving 12 female directors a chance to claim their power.
 Our message to Hollywood?
 You can't win without women.
 Watch new films every month on Refinery29.com/Shatterbox